Colonel Wesley Hallman, USAF (Ret) - Senior Vice President of Policy

 Wes is a Command Pilot with 1,985 hours in the T-37, T-38, AT-38, F-15A/B/C/D, and F-22A, and has over 150 hours of combat time in support of Operations SOUTHERN WATCH, PROVIDE COMFORT, and NORTHERN WATCH.

 A fourth-generation Californian, Wes was raised in Glendora and is an Outstanding Graduate of the U.S. Air Force Academy.
 He also earned a Master’s Degree in International Relations from the Ohio State University and is a graduate of Air Command and Staff College, the School of Advanced Air and Space Studies, and the Industrial College of the Armed Forces (Eisenhower School).
 Wes also completed the State Department’s National Security Executive Leadership Seminar and the Air Force Enterprise Leadership Seminar at the Kenan-Flagler Business School.

-Corbin recently joined the National Defense Industrial Association (NDIA) as the Director of Regulatory Policy in early 2018 and was promoted to the Principal Director of Strategy in 2020.
-In this role, he is responsible for identifying key issues and leveraging the knowledge and experience of military, government, industry, and academic members to address them.
+Corbin joined the National Defense Industrial Association (NDIA) as the Director of Regulatory Policy in early 2018 and was promoted to the Principal Director of Strategy in 2020.
+In this role, he is responsible for pursuing and securing external partnerships, spearheading strategic programs, and leveraging the expertise of government, industry, and academia to achieve the organization’s strategic goals.

-Prior to joining NDIA, Corbin served on a contract with the Department of Homeland Security and as the Assistant Director of Strategic Initiatives for the Committee for a Responsible Federal Budget.
+Prior to joining NDIA, Corbin worked at the Department of Homeland Security and as the Assistant Director of Strategic Initiatives for the Committee for a Responsible Federal Budget.
 He recently completed a Juris Doctor at The George Washington University Law School and is a member of the District of Columbia Bar.
 Corbin holds a Master of Business Administration and a Master of Public Policy from the University of Missouri.
 Corbin and his wife live in Washington, DC.